MikeLimaSierra/Nuclear.Test/docu/how_to_use.md

 `Nuclear.Test.Console` makes use of three different programs that can have visible windows.
 Each program will therefore print a large visible header to help with orientation.
 Test results are collected and printed to console when finished in every visible window.
-Visibility of child processes can be configured.
+Visibility of child processes can be configured (see below).

+`Nuclear.Test.Console` will exit with `1` if there is one or more failed test instructions.
+This can be used to automate unit testing in continuous integration (until there is full msbuild support).
+If all tests are ok the exit code will be `0`.

 ## Configuration options
 `Nuclear.Test.Console` is configured by providing arguments with its call.